LucasMcVey/Flinders-Cyber-Security-Society/May 2023 Workshop/README.md

+# OWASP Juice Shop guide

-# Summary: In this guide we will be covering challenges: "Put an additional product into another user's shopping basket" and "Forge an essentially unsigned JWT token"
+Summary: In this guide we will be covering challenges: "Put an additional product into another user's shopping basket" and "Forge an essentially unsigned JWT token"

 ### Challenge 1 - Put an additional product into another user's shopping basket